How to Create Digital Signatures for Remote Work

 DocuSign is perhaps the most well-known name that offers digital signature services to individuals and organizations.
 It will walk you through the steps of creating a private key and signing your documents with it.

-As the platform explains, “when When a signer electronically signs a document, the signature is created using the signer’s private key, which is always securely kept by the signer.
+As the platform explains, “when a signer electronically signs a document, the signature is created using the signer’s private key, which is always securely kept by the signer.
 The mathematical algorithm acts like a cipher, creating data matching the signed document, called a hash, and encrypting that data.
 The resulting encrypted data is the digital signature.
 The signature is also marked with the time that the document was signed”.

 But what about electronic signatures?